sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>elfutils</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A collection of utilities and DSOs to handle ELF files and DWARF data
+Short desc    : A collection of utilities and DSOs to handle ELF files and DWARF data
 URL          : http://elfutils.org/
-Лицензия     : GPLv3+ and (GPLv2+ or LGPLv3+) and GFDL
+License      : GPLv3+ and (GPLv2+ or LGPLv3+) and GFDL
-Описание     : Elfutils is a collection of utilities, including stack (to show
+Descript     : Elfutils is a collection of utilities, including stack (to show
              : backtraces), nm (for listing symbols from object files), size
              : (for listing the section sizes of an object or archive file),
              : strip (for discarding symbols), readelf (to see the raw ELF file